Class MemoryUtil

 public static long nmemReallocChecked(long ptr, long size)

-Unsafe version of memRealloc(java.nio.ByteBuffer, int) that checks the returned pointer.
+Unsafe version of memRealloc(ByteBuffer, int) that checks the returned pointer.

 Returns: